 If you have recently been in a country affected by the virus, you may need to be quarantined, or may not be allowed to enter or travel through a third country.
 Make sure you check the travel advice for all the countries you are planning to visit or travel through.

-As governments and local authorities bring in measures to control the spread of coronavirus, some airlines are changing their schedules or suspending flights for some destinations.
-If you're due to travel to an area affected by coronavirus, make sure you check the latest information with your travel company or airline.
+Many airlines continue to operate reduced or changed flight schedules as a result of Covid-19.
+If you are due to travel to an area affected by coronavirus, make sure you check the latest information with your travel company or airline.